-Prior to joining Atlas in 2002, Peter was co-founder, executive vice president, and chief business officer of Celera Genomics.
-Within two years of its founding, Celera announced the first successful sequencing of the human genome.
-Peter helped launch Celera as a publicly traded entity in 1999.
-He led Celera’s strategic alliances and acquisitions, and participated in raising nearly $1 billion in capital for the company.
+Prior to joining Atlas Peter was co-founder, executive vice president, and chief business officer of Celera Genomics, which announced the first successful sequencing of the human genome in 2001.
+While at Celera, Peter led strategic alliances, acquisitions, and business strategy and helped launch it as a public company in 1999.

-Prior to Celera, Peter held senior management positions at PerkinElmer, most recently serving as vice president, corporate planning and business development.
-During his tenure, he expanded the life science business units through a series of licensing agreements, partnerships, and acquisitions.
+Prior to founding Celera, Peter held senior management positions at Applera, most recently serving as vice president of corporate planning and business development.
+During his tenure, he ran several businesses and expanded the life science business through a series of licensing agreements, partnerships, and acquisitions.

 Peter received a BS in chemistry from Lowell Technological Institute (now known as the University of Massachusetts, Lowell), and a PhD in analytical chemistry from Northeastern University.
 He also completed Harvard Business School’s Management Development Program.

 Outside the office, Peter enjoys skiing, competitive sailing, and the theater.
 Peter and his wife Mary live in Boston.
 They have three children and one granddaughter.